Garlock Sealing Technologies

 Garlock continually expanded its product lines following the war.
 As its sales skyrocketed, the company eventually became the largest producer of packing materials in the United States.
 Throughout this time, Garlock continued to use asbestos in various products it manufactured.

-In 1976, Garlock was acquired by Colt Industries, a firearms manufacturer.
+In 1976, Garlock was acquired by Coltec Industries, an industrial manufacturer.
 After the acquisition, Garlock continued to use asbestos for some time.
-The company reportedly halted its asbestos use in 1980.
+The company reportedly halted its asbestos use in the 1980s.

 In 1987, Garlock acquired another company with a long history of asbestos use, Anchor Packing Company.
 The acquisition came just three years after Anchor Packing Company had stopped manufacturing asbestos products of its own.